Vedeshkulkarni/Weather_Agentic_AI/README.md

 1. User enters a weather query.
 2. Streamlit sends the request to the AI agent.
 3. LangGraph manages the agent workflow.
-4. Gemini understands the user request.
+4. openAI understands the user request.
 5. Agent decides whether a tool is needed.
 6. Weather tool calls OpenWeatherMap API.
 7. Weather data is returned to the agent.